IDENTITY THIEF – WAYS TO SAFE GUARD YOUR CREDIT AND PRIVATE INFORMATION

 a trusted source to fetch your mail held if you’re out of town.
 USPS also has an informed

-delivery service which can give you a preview of your mail so you can tell if anything is
+delivery service that can give you a preview of your mail so you can tell if anything is

 missing.